ePages-de/epages-docs/_posts/2017/2017-05-09-how-to-successfully-run-a-company-tech-blog.md

 Therefore, it is essential to provide them with some basic [guidelines](https://github.com/ePages-de/epages-docs/tree/develop/helpdocs).
 Lots of colleagues deliver great ideas and content for our blog.
 But everyone has to follow similar writing and formatting patterns for easy readability and consistency reasons.
-These [guidelines](https://github.com/ePages-de/epages-docs/tree/develop/helpdocs) determine issues concerning the markdown style, including layout, headings, images, code quotation rules, SEO optimization, and alike.
+These guidelines determine issues such as markdown style, layout, headings, images, code quotation rules, SEO optimization, and alike.

 Two elements are essential concerning content creation: